 Colors.
 Today, the official colors of McNeese are blue and gold.
 The original colors of John McNeese Junior College were red and gold.
 In 1943, the student body voted the colors to be purple and gold.
 The colors were changed to blue and gold in 1972.

 Contraband Bayou.
 Contraband Bayou, which runs through the McNeese campus, is so named because many believe it is the site of the famous pirate Jean LaFitte’s buried treasure, or contraband.
 Click here for a bibliography of Jean LaFitte sources.Cornett, Donald Charles.
 Former McNeese student killed in action in the Ia Drang Valley in South Vietnam in 1965.
 Cornett was the McNeese ROTC cadet commander and student body president 1962-1963.
+He was also a member of the Pershing Rifles, Scabbard and Blade, Blue Key, and Kappa Sigma fraternity.
 He graduated in 1964 and joined the Army.
+He rose to the rank of First Lieutenant and received the Silver Star.
 The 1966 Log was dedicated to his memory.